louishot/DynFirewall/README.md

 - Use
 python firewall_update_linux.py ip.txt.example.com

-- add this line to your iptables configure file
+- add following line to your iptables configure file
 `-A INPUT -m set --match-set trusted src -j ACCEPT`
 /etc/sysconfig/iptables

+- and Comment out the following line
+You can find this line
+-A INPUT -p tcp -m state --state NEW -m tcp --dport 22 -j ACCEPT

+Change into
+#-A INPUT -p tcp -m state --state NEW -m tcp --dport 22 -j ACCEPT

 - If you want automatically create ipset on startup please check [systemd-ipset](https://github.com/BroHui/systemd-ipset-service) by BroHui
 - If you iptables including a Non-existent ipset, iptables service will broken won't start, that's why we need systemd-ipset